 Change the following 2nd and 3rd paragraphs as follows:

 When the retransmission policy for a group address is GCR Block Ack, an originator shall not transmit more than the GCR buffer size number of A-MSDUs with RA set to the GCR concealment address and the DA field of the A-MSDU subframe set to the GCR group address before sending a BlockAckReq frame to one of the STAs that has a GCR block ack agreement for this group address.
 The RA field of the BlockAckReq frame shall be set to the MAC address of the destination STA.
 Upon reception of the BlockAck frame, an originator may send a BlockAckReq frame to another STA that has a block ack agreement for this group address, and this process may be repeated multiple times.
-If the originator has a GCR block ack agreement with one or more of the HE STAs for this group address, the originator may send an MU-BAR frame (MU-BAR variant Trigger frame) or GCR MU-BAR frame (GCR MU-BAR variant Trigger frame) to one or more of the HE STAs.
-Upon reception of the BlockAck frame from one or more HE STAs, the originator may send an MU-BAR frame to one or more other HE STAs that have a GCR block ack agreement, and this process may be repeated multiple times.
+If the originator has a GCR block ack agreement with one or more of the HE STAs for this group address, the originator may send a GCR MU-BAR Trigger frame to one or more of the HE STAs.
+Upon reception of the BlockAck frame from one or more HE STAs, the originator may send a GCR MU-BAR Trigger frame to one or more other HE STAs that have a GCR block ack agreement, and this process may be repeated multiple times. (#3052, 3053, 3207, 3208, 9695, 9864)

 NOTE 1— If the originator sends a BlockAckReq frame to a STA with a MAC address that matches the SA in any of the A-MSDUs transmitted during the GCR TXOP, the Block Ack Bitmap subfield does not indicate the MSDUs sourced from this STA.
 This is because the STA will have discarded all group addressed MPDUs transmitted by the AP that have the source address equal to their MAC address (see 10.3.6 (Group addressed MPDU transfer procedure)).

 When a recipient receives a BlockAckReq frame with the GCR Group Address subfield equal to a GCR group address, the recipient shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq frame.
 The BlockAck frame acknowledges the STA’s reception status of the block of group addressed frames requested by the BlockAckReq frame.
-When an HE STA receives an MU-BAR frame with User Identifier subfield set to the AID of the HE STA, the HE STA shall transmit BlockAck frame in the indicated resource unit SIFS after the Trigger frame.
-The BlockAck frames report the HE STA's reception status of the block of group addressed frames requested by the MU-BAR frame.
+When an HE STA receives a GCR MU-BAR Trigger frame with the AID12 subfield set to the least significant 12 bits of the (#7786) AID of the HE STA, the HE STA shall transmit BlockAck frame in the indicated resource unit SIFS after the Trigger frame.
+The BlockAck frames report the HE STA's reception status of the block of group addressed frames requested by the GCR MU-BAR Trigger frame. (#3209, 3210, 9695, 9864)

 Figure 10-36 (Example of a frame exchange with GCR block ack retransmission policy) shows an example of a frame exchange when the GCR block ackretransmission policy is used.
 The AP sends several A-MSDUs using the GCR block ack retransmission policy.
 The AP then sends a BlockAckReq frame to group member 1 of the GCR group, waits for the BlockAck frame, and then sends a BlockAckReq frame to group member 2.
 After receiving the BlockAck frame from GCR group member 2, the AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR block ack retransmission policy.